zawthanoo/setup-rke/README.md

     creation: 6h
     retention: 24h
 ```
 2. Run `rke up` commend to start the cluster.
-It will to take too long to base on your internet connection.
+It will to take too long to base on internet connection and hardware resources.
 ```
 $ rke up --config rancher-cluster.yaml
 ```
-If you get the message `Finished building Kubernetes cluster successfully` as below, you are successfully setup the `kubernetes` cluster.
+If the message `Finished building Kubernetes cluster successfully` is got, the `kubernetes` cluster is successfully setup.
 ![rke](/rke.png)

 3. Set the `KUBECONFIG` environmental variable to the path of `kube_config_rancher-cluster.yaml` which created by `RKE` installation.